webapplate/webapplate/README.md

 $ grunt
 ```

-For server side webapp, or
+For server side web app, or

 ```
 $ grunt test
 ```

-For client side webapp.
+For client side web app.

 ### Develop Packaged webapp (No Server)